-To summarise, bank capital investing is becoming much more interesting from a relative value perspective and to some extent this strategy takes out the directional risk element.
-Careful single name selection and then determining which part of the capital structure to invest becoming more and more crucial.
+In conclusion, there are some interesting relative value opportunities in the bank capital space and investing in it is becoming much more interesting from a relative value perspective.
+To some extent this strategy takes out the directional risk element.
+Careful single name selection and then determining which part of the capital structure to invest is clearly becoming more crucial.

 I had set out my Bank Capital Outlook at the beginning of the year (2nd January 2019) wherein I saw significant scope for generating substantial returns (10%+) based on single name selection and evaluation of macro factors.
 And as of now, this strategy has returned 6% YTD.

 Now, following yesterday’s ECB meeting wherein additional accommodation was announced, subtle changes to the investing strategy are required.

 ECB’s TLTRO 3 will undoubtedly help the EZ banking system with more liquidity and funding options and will help the weaker banks to roll over existing debt – and also help credit creation in the process.
 Overall, the probability of default should decrease further as banks fund through the ECB.